Skip to main content

 Career tips

-You'll need a lot of experience in both the creative and business sides of film or programme making.
-You'll also need an in-depth understanding of the production process, and a good network of contacts in the industry.
+To do this job, you'll need a lot of experience in both the creative and business sides of film or programme making.
+You'll also need an in-depth understanding of the production process.

 Professional and industry bodies